This is killing me!

-The question that should arise when we experience the "lethal" quality of our marriage is not, "How can I arm myself better so that I can survive or better yet, do him/her in?"
-The question should be just the opposite.
-The relationship would be better served by asking, "What in me needs to die so that something new and better can be born?"
-Or, "What kind of surrender do I need to embrace in order for a better thing to come into our relationship?"
-Paradoxically, the willingness to lose often precedes a meaningful gain.
+The relationship is better served by asking the opposite: “What in me needs to die so something new and better can be born?”
+Or: “What kind of surrender do I need to embrace for something better to come into our relationship?”

 Jake Thiessen, PhD

 I've been working with couples for a very long time.
 And, I love it!
-This blog is my attempt to communicate some of the things I've learned over the past 35 years.
+This blog is my attempt to communicate some of the things I've learned over the past 40 years.